gijs/gapfile/README.md

 cordova plugin remove com.contraterrene.GapFile

-If you are using an earlier version, just add the www/gapfile.js to your project and include the script in your index.html file.
+If you are using an earlier version, just add the www/gapfile.js file to your project and include the script in your index.html file.

 ##Potential gotchas